A trust badge could be the key to increasing your eCommerce conversions. But what is it and how can you use it to your advantage?

 Numerous studies have shown that trust badges can increase conversion rates.
 For example, In one survey 48% said that trust badges reassure them.

-Types of trust badges
+The best types of trust badges

 There are five main types of trust badges that you can add to your website.
 Each one has a different meaning and is used for a different purpose – you can use all five types of trust badges on your site simultaneously, it all depends on what you are trying to achieve.

-1. Safe checkout badge
+1. Guaranteed Safe & Secure checkout badge

-Arguably the most important type of trust badge, the safe checkout badge is the seal given when you sign up with a company that provides an SSL certificate.
+Arguably the most important type of trust badge, the secure checkout badge is the seal given when you sign up with a company that provides an SSL certificate.
 Secure Socket Layer (SSL) protects the internet connection and the information that is shared across that connection.